keyboard_arrow_up

 Numbering Head

-A device that marks products with multiple characters simultaneously for fast and consistent identification.
+A marking device that imprints multiple characters simultaneously, allowing for fast and consistent product identification.

 Pad Printing